Willie169/Android-Non-Root/README.md

 pkg install qemu-system-x86_64 qemu-utils qemu-common openssl
 ```
 ### ISO Image method
 This method is more customizable but may encounter some issues like GRUB menu not showing on CLI or stuck at 79% or 83% of the installation of the base system.
 Use qcow2 cloud image method if you don't prepare to solve these problems.
-This guide assumes no such problems are encounter.
+This tutorial assumes no such problems are encounter.
 #### Prepare the ISO Image
 Here takes Debian for example.
 Change the URL to the download link of the ISO you want.
 ```